lusir76/R-Program/README.md

 # R-Program
-This repository is just for learn R Program.
+This repository is just for learning R Program.